AliSoftware/OHHTTPStubs/README.md

 _This may be useful to install different stubs in various places in your code, or to separate different stubbing conditions more easily.
 See the `OHHTTPStubsDemo` project for a typical example._

-When a network request is performed by the system, the response handlers are called in the reverse order that they have been added, the last added handler having priority over the first added ones.
+When a network request is performed by the system, the **response handlers are called in the reverse order that they have been added**, the last added handler having priority over the first added ones.
 The first handler that returns YES for the first parameter of `stubRequestsPassingTest:withStubResponse:` is then used to reply to the request.

-* You can remove the latest added handler with the `removeLastRequestHandler` method, and all handlers with the `removeAllRequestHandlers` method.
+You can remove the latest added handler with the `removeLastRequestHandler` method, and all handlers with the `removeAllRequestHandlers` method.
-* You can also remove any given handler with the `removeRequestHandler:` method.
-This method takes as a parameter the object returned by `stubRequestsPassingTest:withStubResponse:`.
-_Note: this returned object is already retained by `OHHTTPStubs` while the stub is installed, so there is no need to keep a `__strong` reference to it._
+You can also remove any given handler with the `removeRequestHandler:` method.
+This method takes as a parameter the object returned by `stubRequestsPassingTest:withStubResponse:` _(Note: this returned object is already retained by `OHHTTPStubs` while the stub is installed, so there is no need to keep a `__strong` reference to it)_.

 ----

 ## Installing in your projects

 [CocoaPods](http://cocoapods.org/) is the easiest way to add third-party libraries like `OHHTTPStubs` in your projects.
-Simply add `pod 'OHHTTPStubs'` to your Podfile and you are done.
+Simply add `pod 'OHHTTPStubs'` to your `Podfile` and you are done.

 _Note: `OHHTTPStubs` uses APIs that were introduced in iOS5+, so it needs a deployment target of iOS5 minimum._